Indian locomotive class WCG-2

-The Indian locomotive class WCG-2 (colloquially also known as Howlers due to very noisy blowers) is a class of 1.5 kV DC electric locomotives that was developed in the late 1960s by Research Design and Standards Organisation (RDSO) and Chittaranjan Locomotive Works (CLW) for Indian Railways.
+The Indian locomotive class WCG-2 (colloquially also known as Howlers due to very noisy blowers by Railfans) is a class of 1.5 kV DC electric locomotives that was developed in the late 1960s by Research Design and Standards Organisation (RDSO) and Chittaranjan Locomotive Works (CLW) for Indian Railways.
 The model name stands for broad gauge (W), DC Current (C), Goods traffic (G) engine, 2nd generation (2).
 They entered service in February 1971.
 A total of 57 WCG-2 were built at CLW between 1978 and 1983, which made them the most numerous class of DC electric locomotive.

-The WCG-2 is one of the most successful locomotives of Indian Railways having served both passenger and freight trains for over 40 years.
+The WCG-2 was one of the most successful locomotives of Indian Railwayshaving served both passenger and freight trains for over 40 years.
 They were famously known for doing passenger duties and banking duties in the Bhor and Thull ghats.
 However, with the advent of new 3-phase locomotives and conversion of Central Railways to 25 kV AC, the WCG-2 locomotives were withdrawn from mainline duties, with two of the locomotives being preserved.